jptweb/IGME-340-Shared/projects/p3_roll_your_own_expectations.md

 # How to Excel on Project 3

+> 📋 **Start Here:** This guide shows you exactly how to succeed on Project 3 by breaking down the grading rubric into actionable items with links to relevant course materials.
+For project logistics, deadlines, and submission requirements, see the **[Project 3 Instructions](p3_roll_your_own_instructions.md)**.

 This guide breaks down the GRADING RUBRIC (which is attached to the MyCourses Assignment Dropbox) into actionable items.
 Not everything listed is required—focus on the categories that matter most for your grade.
 This is just to help people out but the [INSTRUCTIONS for P3](p3_roll_your_own_instructions.md) are still the source of truth!

 ## Grading Philosophy